 Research Sample and Sampling Method

-The research will involve 50 participants suffering from chronic diseases.
-Chronic diseases often require continuous self-management of health conditions while receiving medical services from various healthcare providers, resulting in the use of advanced technologies becoming more prevalent among patients with chronic diseases (Jiang & Cameron, 2020).
-The general criteria for participation include patients who are over 18 and are Hebrew speakers, suffering from one of the common chronic physical conditions in Israel, according to previous estimations in Israel (Hayek et al., 2017), including diabetes, migraine, cancer, cardiovascular conditions, and respiratory conditions, and without a diagnosed mental illness.
+This project will involve 50 participants suffering from chronic diseases.
+Chronic diseases often require the continuous self-management of health conditions while receiving medical services from various healthcare providers, resulting in the use of advanced technologies becoming more prevalent among patients with chronic diseases (Jiang & Cameron, 2020).
+The general criteria for participation will include patients who are over 18 and are Hebrew speakers, suffering from one of the common chronic physical conditions in Israel, according to previous estimations in Israel (Hayek et al., 2017), including diabetes, migraine, cancer, cardiovascular conditions, and respiratory conditions, and without a diagnosed mental illness.
 Purposive sampling will ensure diversity in age, gender, socioeconomic status, and health conditions.
 The proposed sample size of 50 participants is based on the data saturation principle, a key criterion in qualitative research to ensure that the depth and breadth of insights are fully captured.
 According to Guest et al. (2006), saturation typically occurs within the first 12 to 15 interviews for most themes, with diminishing returns beyond this point.
 However, given the diversity and variations in age, gender, and health conditions, and considering that the research wishes to identify differences among patients with various types of chronic diseases and demographic characteristics, the proposed sample size will ensure that saturation will be achieved across these different contexts and that all relevant themes will be identified.

 Patients will be recruited through advertisements posted in patient-support groups and associations active on social network platforms.
-Previous research showed that targeted social networks substantially aided participants' recruitment (Khatri et al., 2015).
+Previous research has shown that targeted social networks can substantially aid participant recruitment (Khatri et al., 2015).
 A recent review showed that social network platforms served as efficient and effective venues for recruiting young as well as mid-life and older patients for clinical trials (Reuter, 2020).
 For example, Wisk et al. (2019) used social network platforms and recruited 227 college students with Type 1 diabetes mellitus for an online longitudinal intervention trial.
 Langbaum et al. (2019) were able to enroll, using social network platforms, 75,351 adults aged 55–75 years in the USA into a registry of Alzheimer’s disease prevention studies online.

-A preliminary investigation of social networks yielded that currently, there are four Israeli public support groups for diabetes patients, including 30.3 thousand members; four Israeli public support groups for patients who have asthma or other respiratory conditions, including 24 thousand members; two Israeli public support groups for patients suffer from cancer (general support groups and not cancer-specific) including 3.2 thousand members, and three Israeli public support groups for patients suffer from cardiovascular conditions including 3.5 thousand members.
-Advertisements will include a description of the research aims and procedures.
-Patients who contact the researcher will receive detailed information about the research and will be asked to participate in all four phases of the research.
+A preliminary investigation of social networks revealed that there are currently four Israeli public support groups for diabetes patients, including 30,300 members; four Israeli public support groups for patients who have asthma or other respiratory conditions, including 24,000 members; two Israeli public support groups for patients suffering from cancer (general support groups and not cancer-specific) including 3,200 members; and three Israeli public support groups for patients suffering from cardiovascular conditions including 3,500 members.
+Advertisements will include a description of the study aims and procedures.
+Patients who contact the researcher will receive detailed information about the research effort and will be asked to participate in all four phases of the study.
 Participants will also be informed that participation is voluntary and can be withdrawn at any time without consequences and that they will receive a 150 NIS gift voucher for participation in each research phase.
 A research assistant will schedule meetings with the participants at a time and place convenient for them.
 Each participant will be asked to sign an informed consent form approving participation, recording of the interviews, and transcription.

 Tools